AyorindeTayo/Hardness-App/README.md

 http://localhost:5000
 ```

-# Deployment of the app on Python
+# Deployment of the app on pythonanywhere Cloud
 Head over to the link [pythonanywhere](https://www.pythonanywhere.com/) and follow the below steps.
 - Register and create a beginner account with pythonanywhere
 - Dashboard will open after registration.
 Click on Web to view the web apps page.